tmszdmsk/arij/README.md

 Features planned
 ===
-* assigning tasks to logged in user
+* user favourite filters
 * transition between issue states (starting work, stopping it, resolving)
+* handling of custom fields
 * opening links pointing to jira in application (that will be tricky ;)
 * plugin for jira to support Google Cloud Messaging to send push notifications
 * tbc